rangle/ngCourse2/handout/testing/Unit Testing Components.md

 # Unit Testing Components

 Testing Angular 2 components requires some insight into the Angular 2 `angular2/testing` module.
-Though many features of Jasmine are used in Angulars testing module there are some very specific wrappers and routines that Angular requires when testing components.
+Though many features of Jasmine are used in Angular’s testing module there are some very specific wrappers and routines that Angular requires when testing components.

 ## Verifying Methods and Properties